ScottArbeit/Grace/docs/Design and Motivations.md

 Git has been around for 17 years now, and it's not disappearing anytime soon.
 If you love Git, if it fits your needs well, I'm guessing you will be able to continue to use it for the next 15-20 years without a problem.
 (What source control might look like in 2042 is anyone's guess.)

+### Git is dominant now, but...

 Whether Git will remain the dominant version control system for that entire time is quite another question.
-I believe that *something else* will capture people's imagination enough to get them to switch away from Git at some point.
+I believe that _something else_ will capture people's imagination enough to get them to switch away from Git at some point.
 My guess about when that will happen is: soon-ish.
-Like, *something else* is being created now-ish, \<waves hands\>±2 years.
+Like, _something else_ is being created now-ish, \<waves hands\>±2 years.
 There are some wonderful source control projects going on right now that are exploring this space.
-I offer Grace in the hope that *it* will be good enough to make people switch.
+I offer Grace in the hope that _it_ will be good enough to make people switch.
 Time will tell.

 Git is amazing at what it does.
 I'm openly borrowing from Git where I think it's important to (ephemeral working directory, lightweight branching, SHA-256 hashes, and so much else).

 I just think that it's a different time now.
-The constraints that existed in 2005 in terms of hardware and networking, that Git was designed to fit in, don't hold anymore.
-We can take advantage of current client and server and cloud capabilities to design something really different.
+The constraints that existed in 2005 in terms of hardware and networking, the constraints that Git was designed to fit in, don't hold anymore.
+We can take advantage of current client and server and cloud capabilities to design something really different, and even better.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)

 ## User experience is everything

-Now that I've said some nice things about Git...
+Now that I've said nice things about Git that I actually believe, let's switch gears:

-### Git's UX is ~~terrible~~ uh... not so great
+### Git's UX is ~~terrible~~ uh, not so great.

  [I](https://xkcd.com/1597/) [hope](https://gracevcsdevelopment.blob.core.windows.net/static/RandomGitCommands.jpeg) [this](https://git-man-page-generator.lokaltog.net) [is](https://rakhim.org/honestly-undefined/13/) [not](https://gracevcsdevelopment.blob.core.windows.net/static/MemorizingSixGitCommands.jpg) [a](https://www.quora.com/Why-is-Git-so-hard-to-learn) [controversial](https://www.quora.com/If-I-think-Git-is-too-hard-to-learn-does-it-mean-that-I-dont-have-the-potential-to-be-a-developer) [statement](https://twitter.com/markrussinovich/status/1395143648191279105).
 And [I](https://twitter.com/robertskmiles/status/1431560311086137353) **[know](https://twitter.com/markrussinovich/status/1578451245249052672)** [I'm](https://ohshitgit.com/) [not](https://twitter.com/dvd848/status/1508528441519484931) [alone](https://twitter.com/shanselman/status/1102296651081760768) [in](https://www.linuxjournal.com/content/terrible-ideas-git) [thinking](https://blog.acolyer.org/2016/10/24/whats-wrong-with-git-a-conceptual-design-analysis/) [it](https://matt-rickard.com/the-terrible-ux-of-git).

 Learning Git is far too hard.
 It's basically a hazing ritual that we put ourselves through as an industry.
 Git forces the user to understand far too much about its internals just to become a proficient user.
 Maybe 15%-20% of users really understand it.

 Many of its regular users are literally afraid of it.
 Including me.

-### Grace's UX is much, much nicer
+### Grace's UX is simpler and nicer

 Grace is explicitly designed to be easy to use, and easy to understand.